-On two successive evenings each year in June a magnificent pageant of military music, precision drill and colour takes place on Horse Guards Parade in the heart of London when the Massed Bands of the Household Division carry out the Ceremony of Beating Retreat.
+On three successive evenings each year a magnificent pageant of military music, precision drill and colour takes place on Horse Guards Parade in the heart of London when the Massed Bands of the Household Division carry out the Ceremony of Beating Retreat.

 It is an unforgettable evening as 300 musicians, drummers and pipers perform this age-old ceremony.
 The Retreat has origins in the early days of chivalry when beating or sounding retreat pulled a halt to the days fighting, a return to camp and the mounting of the guard for the night.
 Today, Beating Retreat, has become a major event in the Armys ceremonial calendar, delivering an evening of spirited marches as well as poignant and evocative hymns and anthems of special significances to our fighting forces everywhere.

-The salute is taken by Her Majesty The Queen or another member of The Royal Family.
+The salute is usually taken by a member of The Royal Family.

 The participants of Household Division Beating Retreat are drawn from the bands of the two Household Cavalry Regiments and the five Foot Guards Regiments which make up the Household Division.

-The Massed Bands of The Royal Marines have also been Beating Retreat on Horse Guards Parade approximately every three years since 1960 to celebrate the birthday of His Royal Highness The Prince Philip, Duke of Edinburgh and Captain General Royal Marines.
+Also, the Massed Bands of The Royal Marines have been Beating Retreat on Horse Guards Parade approximately every other year since 1960.

 Origins of Beating Retreat

-One of the first references to the custom of Retreat is in the 'Rules and Ordynaunces for the Warre' dated 1554, where it is called 'Watch Setting'.
-In 1727 Humphrey Bland's 'Treatise of Military Discipline' stated: 'Half an hour before the gates are to be shut, generally at the setting of the sun, the Drummers of the Port Guard are to go upon the ramparts and beat a Retreat to give notice to those without that the gates are to be shut.'
+One of the earliest references can be found in the 'Rules and Ordyances for the Warre' of 1554 where it was called 'Watch Setting'.
+In 1727 Humphrey Bland's 'Treatise of Military Discipline' stated: "Half an hour before the gates are to be shut, generally at the setting of the sun, the Drummers of the Port Guards are to go upon the ramparts and beat a Retreat to give notice that the gates are to be shut".